Whatever you call it — a vendor scorecard, a report card, or a feature matrix — there are many variations on the theme.

 - Difficulty in understanding the accent of the presenter

-- Flashy graphics and impressive statistics in the a slide deck
+- Flashy graphics and impressive statistics in the slide deck

-- Big name dropping, in terms of current customer roster
+- Big name-dropping, in terms of the current customer roster

 This philosophical stalemate can be difficult to break through (without hurt feelings or leaving scars).
-A scorecard has no perspective, no ideology–a score is just a score.
+A scorecard has no perspective or ideology; a score is just a score.
 I’ve often seen a custom CRM scorecard act as a perfectly effective mediator in these situations.

 The Many Flavors of Scorecards

 A functional scorecard is not the end-all.
 No buying decision should be made based on functionality alone.
-Most of the time, we also build out a technical scorecard and, of course, a non-functional scorecard to evaluate the vendor’s position in the market, CRM road map, breadth of ecosystem, onboarding and training, total cost of ownership, etc.
+Most of the time, we also build out a technical scorecard and, of course, a non-functional scorecard to evaluate the vendor’s position in the market, CRM road map, breadth of ecosystem, onboarding, training, the total cost of ownership, etc.

-Since the business users are the drivers, we always begin any evaluation with gathering their business requirements first and use that to determine the short-list of vendors for demonstration.
+Since the business users are the drivers, we always begin any evaluation by first gathering their business requirements to determine the short list of vendors for demonstration.